ppkgtmm/hotel-bookings-etl/README.md

 ./run.sh airflow
 ```

-2. after a few minutes, go to `http://localhost:8080/` in web browser then login to airflow website with `AIRFLOW_ADMIN_USERNAME` and `AIRFLOW_ADMIN_PASSWORD` defined in `.env` file
+2. after a few minutes, go to http://localhost:8080 in web browser then login to airflow website with `AIRFLOW_ADMIN_USERNAME` and `AIRFLOW_ADMIN_PASSWORD` defined in `.env` file

 3. turn on the following pipelines : clean_up, process_facts, process_full_picture

 4. optionally, click on any pipeline name to monitor it while running

+upon successful completion
-upon successful completion, fact tables and full picture table will be populated while staging tables will be cleaned up to reduce storage consumption
+- fact tables and full picture table will be populated
+- staging tables will be cleaned up to reduce storage consumption

 ## Testing

 tests fact tables population logic to verify if
 - bookings or amenities data are correctly inserted and
-- the data are inserted only when less than 7 days is left prior to checkin date
+- data is inserted only when less than 7 days is left before checkin date

 ```
 ./run.sh test